-(13) Beginning with the annual security report distributed by October 1, 2013, a statement of policy regarding response and evacuation procedures, as described in paragraph (g) of this section.
+(13) A statement of policy regarding response and evacuation procedures, as described in paragraph (g) of this section.

 The University of St. Thomas has a policy regarding the response and evacuation procedures as described in paragraph (g).
 See Attachment A for further information.